 The onboarding scan is a one-time scan to get an initial picture of an application's risk exposure.

 During onboarding, all of the applications needing a source scan will enter a queue.
 The Reports page will display a 'pending' indicator for applications that are waiting for their initial onboarding scan.
 When the scan completes the pending indicator is replaced by a summary of the scan and policy evaluation.

 Pull Request Scans

-In addition to the onboarding scans, when IQ server detects a new pull request for an application it will:
+In addition to the onboarding scans, when the Nexus IQ server detects a new pull request for an application it will: